mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1534 out of 1589 answered</p>

 It's definitely a good thing to have a general sense of agreement to most of the statements.
-However, there's a considerably big gap between _Strongly agree_ and _Agree_ for all but the first statement, which maybe showcases that we need to push for even more quality and focus in each of these dimensions (customizability, customization, performance, and support).
+However, there's a considerably big gap between _Strongly agree_ and _Agree_ for all but the first statement, which showcases that we need to continue pushing for even more quality in each of these dimensions (customizability, customization, performance, and support).

 ### What are your most important criteria for choosing a UI library?